walterhiggins/WMPJS/book-outline.md

 In this chapter we're going to write code to create a spectacular fireworks show in Minecraft.
 We'll learn about ScriptCraft's built-in *fireworks* module, the *setTimeout()* function and use a powerful programming technique called *recursion*.
 We'll begin by writing code to launch a single firework after a delay of 2 seconds, then build on that code to launch many fireworks.

 ### The fireworks module
 ScriptCraft includes a *fireworks* module which can be used to launch a single firework at a given location.
-You can use the fireworks module directly at the in-game commmand prompt like this:
+You can use the fireworks module directly at the in-game command prompt like this:

     /js var fireworks = require('fireworks')
     /js fireworks.firework( self.location )